 Treating people with disabilities, rather than someone with a specific disease, has changed how medical professionals view alternative therapies.
-Unlike diseases, which with conventional medicines are treated in a targeted manner, a disability affects more that one small part of the person.
+Unlike diseases, which conventional medicines treat in a targeted manner, a disability affects more that one small part of the person.

-The spiritual, mental, physical and emotional sides are all tightly intertwined in the person’s recovery.
-How easily the person can recover also greatly influences their reintegration back into society.
+The spiritual, mental, physical, and emotional sides are all tightly intertwined in the person’s recovery.
+How easily people can recover also greatly influences their reintegration back into society.
 With disabilities, care is not a curing of the disease, rather a rehabilitation to find a new acceptable way of living.

 Medical professionals may be more accepting of holistic treatments but don’t yet advise substituting conventional medicine with it entirely.
 For example, replacing cancer chemotherapy with holistic care only has yet to show positive outcomes.